General mechanism for concentration-based cell size control

 where $f^{'}=\partial b_{n+1}/\partial b_n$.
 Stability requires $|f^{'}|<1$, with $f^{'}=0, 1/2$, and $1$ indicating sizer, adder, and timer control, respectively \cite{willis2017sizing}.
 A timer ($f^{'}=1$) has perfect birth size correlation across generations and is unstable due to its lack of robustness to noise, while a sizer ($f^{'}=0$) has no correlation across generations, a hallmark of sizer control.
+In our formalism, the concentration plays a similar role to a hazard rate, previously introduced for bacteria \cite{kennard2016individuality, grilli2017relevant}.
+In the case of a sizer, the hazard rate is independent of birth size, and division is triggered solely based on size \cite{grilli2017relevant}.
+Importantly, our formalism assigns the hazard rate an explicit molecular origin through the dynamics of the molecular species controlling division.
 For $-1<f^{'}<0$, size remains stable but fluctuations are overcorrected around the mean.
-Solving Eq.\ \ref{vol_der} for $\partial T_n/\partial b_n$ and substituting in Eq.\ \ref{conc_der} with $f^{'}=0$ yields
+Solving Eq.\ \eqref{vol_der} for $\partial T_n/\partial b_n$ and substituting in Eq.\ \eqref{conc_der} with $f^{'}=0$ yields